 5) Really good wood fire pizza crust

-At Happy Raptor, our production facility is 100% gluten free so the risk of cross-contamination is not present.
-We avoid ground spices in our infusions, opting for whole spices instead, and we absolutely never add anything with a gluten content to our infusions, making 504Rum products safe for the gluten sensitive and celiacs.
+At Happy Raptor, our production facility is 100% gluten free and we strive to be celiac safe by eliminating the risk of cross-contamination.
+We avoid ground spices in our infusions, opting for whole spices instead, and we absolutely never add anything with a gluten content to our infusions.
 Our cocktail menu is equally safe.
 If there are every any exceptions on a cocktail special, we'll indicate it on the menu and properly separate the perpetrating ingredient to avoid cross-contamination.
 (This is extremely rare because I taste everything.)
 For more information on Happy Raptor's 100% gluten free product line, click here.

 Most importantly, if you have a gluten allergy, don't be afraid to #drinklocal.
 If you're #glutenfreelikeme, help me send a big shout out to Gluten Free New Orleans for partnering on this cheat sheet below to help our community navigate the ins and outs of drinking without gluten.
 We hope it's helpful.
 Cheers!